sisso/rust-mud/docs/forums.md

+# Room.exit

+Use room.can_exit to get out of a ship or a ship get in/out of space looks mixing.
+But not totally wrong, a character can exit of space ship, a vehicle can exit of space ship, a ship can exit from landdock.

 # Timed actions

 Conclusion: We keep option A) as it show it is less error prone and the flexibility provided by B) is to shallow to